 We, our Dealer Manager and our Advisor have entered into a Dealer Manager Agreement, pursuant to which our Advisor will pay a portion of the dealer manager fees payable to our Dealer Manager in an amount equal to 1.5% of the gross offering proceeds with respect to Class A Shares and Class T Shares sold in the primary Offering on and after August 2, 2016.
 In addition, under the Dealer Manager Agreement, the Advisor has agreed to pay all of the dealer manager fees payable to our Dealer Manager with respect to Class I Shares, in an amount equal to up to 1.50% of the gross proceeds of the Class I Shares sold in the primary offering.
-See "- Subsequent Events" for additional information regarding Class I Shares.
 Our Advisor will not be reimbursed by us in any way for the payment of such dealer manager fees.

 Also, the Advisory Agreement was amended, effective February 29, 2016, to reflect that we will not reimburse our Advisor for the cumulative issuer costs incurred in connection with our organization and public offerings, in excess of 2.5% of gross offering proceeds from our public offerings.
 As a result, on April 14, 2016, our Advisor reimbursed us for \$4.0 million in issuer costs that we had previously reimbursed to our Advisor in excess of this 2.5% cap.
-From inception through March 31, 2017, we have reimbursed our Advisor \$7.3 million in issuer costs out of \$12.2 million in issuer costs incurred by our Advisor.
+From inception through June 30, 2017, we have reimbursed our Advisor \$8.6 million in issuer costs out of \$13.5 million in issuer costs incurred by our Advisor.

 Further, commencing with the quarter ended December 31, 2014, our Advisor agreed to waive the asset management fees for each quarter through December 31, 2016, to the extent that our modified funds from operations ("MFFO"), for a particular quarter, as disclosed in our Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable, amounts to less than 100% of the aggregate distributions declared to our stockholders for such quarter.
 Our Advisor also has agreed to waive the asset management fees otherwise payable to it for the quarter ended March 31, 2017 to the extent that our MFFO for such quarter, as reduced to reflect the distribution and stockholder servicing fees payable for such quarter, as disclosed in our Quarterly Report on Form 10-Q, amounts to less than 100% of the aggregate distributions declared to our stockholders for that quarter.
 As a result of these fee waivers, cash flows from operations that would have been paid to our Advisor for asset management fees may be available to pay distributions to stockholders.
 These fee waivers are not deferrals and accordingly, any fees that are waived will not be paid to our Advisor in cash at any time in the future.

-The table below outlines, with respect to each of the quarters during 2017 and 2016, the asset management fees earned by our Advisor before application of the waivers, the amounts waived pursuant to the asset management fee waivers described above, and the asset management fees that were earned by our Advisor after application of the waivers (in thousands).
+The table below outlines, with respect to each of the quarters during 2016, the asset management fees earned by our Advisor before application of the waivers, the amounts waived pursuant to the asset management fee waivers described above, if any, and the asset management fees that were earned by our Advisor after application of the waivers (in thousands).
+Our Advisor did not waive any asset management fees payable to it during the three and six months ended June 30, 2017.

-For the Three Months Ended Ianagement re-Waiver anagement Fee st-Waiver
+For the Three Months Ended Asset Management Fee Pre-Waiver nagement Fee Vaived Asset Management Fee Post-Waiver

-2017 ,

-March 31, 2017 \$ 1,162 \$ \$ 1,162

-Total \$ 1,162 \$ \$ 1,162

-2016

 December 31, 2016 \$ 751 \$ 242 \$ 509

-September 30, 2016 708 269 \$ 439
+September 30, 2016 708 269 439

-June 30, 2016 377 377 \$
+June 30, 2016 377 377

-March 31, 2016 364 364 \$
+March 31, 2016 364 364

 Total \$ 2,200 \$ 1,252 \$ 948